onzag/itemize/docs/tutorials/airbnb/04-search.md

 ## Request limiting and search error

-You might notice that even if you don't write anything you get search results,
+You might notice that if you don't write anything as your destination you do still get search results, this is due to search not being limited and a search being possible when